microsoft/playwright-java/CONTRIBUTING.md

 cd playwright-java
 ```

-2. Run the following script to download playwright-cli binaries for all platforms into `driver-bundle/src/main/resources/driver/` directory.
-It will also install Playwright and download browser binaries for Chromium, Firefox and WebKit.
+2. Run the following script to download playwright-cli binaries for all platforms into `driver-bundle/src/main/resources/driver/` directory (browser binaries for Chromium, Firefox and WebKit will be automatically downloaded later on first Playwright run).

 ```bash
 scripts/download_driver_for_all_platforms.sh